jannislehmann/csgo-tools/README.md

 ## Demoparser

 The demo parser parses the previously downloaded demo files and calculates the following statistics for each player:
-* Kills, Deaths, Assists, Headshots and percentage
+* Kills, Deaths, (Flash) Assists, Headshots and percentage
+  * Information about the kill such as wallbang, flashed, through smoke
-  * Also each per weapon
+  * Also on per weapon basis
 * Player MVPs
 * Map
 * Team Scores

+When a new demoparser version gets released, the tool will automatically reparse demos, which were parsed with an older version.
+Therefore, new statistiscs will also be added for older demos.
+This, however, requires the demos to be permanently persisted.

 ## Usage